“The thoughts we choose to think are the tools we use to paint the canvas of our lives.”

 Code of ethics

-Poet Press, the publisher of Womankind, abides by the MEAA Code of Ethics, in which a respect for truth and the public’s right to information are fundamental principles of journalism.
+Poet Press, the publisher of Womankind, abides by a code of ethics, in which a respect for truth and the public’s right to information are fundamental principles of journalism.
 Journalists search, disclose, record, question, entertain, comment and remember.
 They inform citizens and animate democracy.
 They scrutinise power, but also exercise it, and should be responsible and accountable.

 Poet Press‘s writers commit themselves to: